alphasights/walnut/README.md

 ========

 * No deployment: JS only
-* Four visual states for services
+* Five visual states for services
-* Plays [inception](http://inception.davepedu.com/) sound if a service fails
+* Plays the [inception](http://inception.davepedu.com/) sound if a service fails
 * Polls server every 20 seconds
 * Non-blocking
 * Good for displaying on a flatscreen TV